Mike Ford Preview, Player Props: Mariners vs. Reds

-The Seattle Mariners, including Mike Ford (.438 on-base percentage in past 10 games, 121 points above season-long percentage), take on starting pitcher Tejay Antone and the Cincinnati Reds at Great American Ball Park, Monday at 4:10 PM ET.
+On Tuesday, Mike Ford (batting .360 in his past 10 games) and the Seattle Mariners face the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
+First pitch is at 6:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Mets.
+In his last game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Reds.

 Mike Ford Game Info & Props vs. the Reds